judgeraj/cs320TermProject/src/Emily/README.md

 - In the terminal, cd into the "convo_server" folder.
 Enter the command "npm start".
 Server should indicate it is now running.

 #### Set up the client
 - In another terminal, cd into the "convo_client" folder.
 Enter the command "npm start".
 The localhost:3000 page should start up.
-You can now login multiple users into the same convo through different tabs.
+You can now login multiple users through different tabs.